 Maybe you’re looking for your first dog, and maybe you’re an experienced dog owner who’s interested in bringing home just one more (for now, at least!).
 As you may already know, there are hundreds of breeds of dogs to choose from, making your decision even more difficult than you can imagine.
 We at DoggieLawn don’t just simply want to help you with our potty grass pads for dogs – we also want to offer our knowledge and experience to give you and your dog the best lives possible.
 One of our favorite breeds is the Pomeranian.
-We’d like to share with you some of what makes these dogs so interesting and why we love them.
+We’d like to share with you some information on what makes these dogs so interesting and why we love them.
 Maybe you’ll decide that your next pet will be a Pomeranian!

 About the Pomeranian